 Symposium Touts Benefits of P/D Surgery

-Thoracic surgeon Robert Cameron, M.D., used his second annual Symposium for Lung-Sparing Therapies for Malignant Pleural Mesothelioma last week in Los Angeles, California, as a forum to lobby again for a less-radical approach to treating patients.
+Thoracic surgeon Dr. Robert Cameron, used his second annual Symposium for Lung-Sparing Therapies for Malignant Pleural Mesothelioma last week in Los Angeles, California, as a forum to lobby again for a less-radical approach to treating patients.

 Cameron, director of the UCLA Mesothelioma Comprehensive Research Program, has been an outspoken critic of the popular Extrapleural Pneumonectomy (EPP) surgical procedure that some of his peers have been doing for years.